Lady Gaga: 2015–2017: American Horror Story, Joanne, and Super Bowl performances

 In February 2016, Gaga sang the US national anthem at Super Bowl 50, partnered with Intel and Nile Rodgers for a tribute performance to the late David Bowie at the 58th Annual Grammy Awards, and sang "Til It Happens to You" at the 88th Academy Awards, where she was introduced by Joe Biden and was accompanied on-stage by 50 people who had suffered from sexual assault.
 Her engagement to Taylor Kinney ended in July; she later said her career had interfered with their relationship.

 Gaga played a witch named Scathach in American Horror Story: Roanoke, the series' sixth season, which ran from September to November 2016.
 Her role in the fifth season of the show ultimately influenced her future music, prompting her to feature "the art of darkness".
 In September 2016, she released her fifth album's lead single, "Perfect Illusion", which topped the charts in France and reached number 15 in the US.
 The album, titled Joanne, was named after Gaga's late aunt, who was an inspiration for the music.
 It was released on October 21, 2016, and became Gaga's fourth number one album on the Billboard 200, making her the first woman to reach the US chart's summit four times in the 2010s.
 The album's second single, "Million Reasons", followed the next month and reached number four in the US.
-She later released a piano version of the album's title track in 2018, which won a Grammy for Best Pop Solo Performance.
+She later released a piano version of the album's title track in 2018, which won a Grammy Award for Best Pop Solo Performance.
 To promote the album, Gaga embarked on the three-date Dive Bar Tour.